Lusher92/Arduino-ext/README.md

    3. [Add your js file containing the code for your extension](#Add-your-js-file-containing-the-code-for-your-extension)
    4. [Add the require](#Add-the-require)

-> [!CAUTION]
-> To start the ScratchHome extension you must first launch Sweet Home 3D, then follow the steps in this order:
->
-> start Scratch
-> import the sb3 file
-> then select the extension
->
-> If the order is not respected, the extension may not work correctly and you may get an error message.

 > [!TIP]
 > ### Useful git commands